 When this gentleman came to see us, he had been complaining of short and sensitive teeth for many years.
 His significant source of acid was from stomach reflux and heartburn.

 The severity of damage

 Stomach acid is actually Hydrochloric Acid, and its pH can be as low as 1.
-It is very damaging to teeth and patients with reflux or who vomit frequently, can do enormous damage to their enamel and dentine.
+It is very damaging to teeth and patients with reflux, or who vomit frequently, or even those who just seem to burp often, are all people who can do enormous damage to their enamel and dentine.

 After Buildups and Porcelain Crowns

 In this case, the damage was so severe that some teeth could not be restored with Buildups alone, and so some crowns were needed.
 In this photo, a combination of porcelain crowns and composite buildups has been used to restore his dentition.

 This patient was treated with diet advice, medication for his reflux and a combination of porcelain crowns, onlays and composite buildups.
 The final outcome is both functional and very aesthetic.

 Starting at 15 years old